openshift/enhancements/README.md

 significant coding work begins, since this avoids having to rework the implementation if the design changes as well as arguing in favor of accepting a design simply because it is already implemented.

+## Template Updates

+From time to time the template for enhancement proposals is modified as we refine our processes.
+When that happens, open pull requests may start failing the linter job that ensures that all documents include the required sections.

+If you are working on an enhancement and the linter job fails because of changes to the template (not other issues with the markdown formatting), handle it based on the maturity of the enhancement PR:

+* If the only reason to update your PR is to make the linter job accept it after a template change and there are no substantive content changes needed for approval, override the job to allow the PR to merge.
+* If your enhancement is still a draft, and consensus hasn't been reached, modify the PR so the new enhancement matches the updated template.
+* If you are updating an existing (merged) document, go ahead and override the job.